Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Introduction

 \section{Introduction}

-Soon after the initial experimental realizations of an atomic scale Bose-Einstein condensate (BEC), spinor BECs immediately attracted significant experimental and theoretical interest due to their richer degrees of freedom compared to scalar ones~\cite{Ueda2,yuki12}.
+Soon after the initial experimental realizations of a scalar Bose-Einstein condensate (BEC), spinor BECs immediately attracted significant experimental and theoretical interest due to their richer degrees of freedom compared to scalar ones~\cite{Ueda2,yuki12}.
 They provide fundamental platforms for studying interacting many-body physics with spin.
-A spin-1 spinor BEC features not only a density-density interaction but also a distinct spin-dependent interaction, The ground-state phase including polar and ferromagnetic is determined by the sign of the latter~\cite{Ho,Ohmi}.
+A spin-1 spinor BEC exhibits both density-density and spin-dependent interactions, with the sign of the latter determining ground-state phase, which can be polar or ferromagnetic~\cite{Ho,Ohmi}.
 The presence of an external magnetic field can introduce a broken-axisymmetry phase in spin-1 BECs with ferromagnetic interactions (i.e., with a negative spin-dependent interaction sign)~\cite{Murata}.
 The ground states, spin structures and dynamics have been experimentally studied in various spin-1 BEC systems~\cite{Stenger,Chang2004,Liu2009}.
 In experiments, the quadratic Zeeman energy can be tuned via a microwave-frequency magnetic field~\cite{Gerbier2006,Leslie2009}.
 Quantum quenches of this parameter can trigger quantum phase transitions, leading to rich non-equilibrium phenomena~\cite{vinit11,Anquez2016,Yang2019}.
 Furthermore, merging two distinct spin-1 spinor BECs to form a quantum mixture has been shown to yield a complex and physically meaningful phase diagram~\cite{Jie2010,Shi2010,Xu2010,Li2015}.
 Extending the system to the spin-2 spinor BEC reveals even greater complexity, as it possesses two distinct spin-dependent interactions~\cite{Gorlitz2003,Schmaljohann2004,Klempt2009}.
 This results in phase diagrams that include, in addition to polar and ferromagnetic phases, a cyclic phase~\cite{ho00,Ueda2002,zheng10, yuki11,kob21,kat21}.
 The spin-2 system is also a promising platform for generating quantum entanglement~\cite{Shi2006,jen15} and studying topological order parameters~\cite{tur07,baio24}.
 The study of mixtures combining spin-2 and spin-1 spinors is also highly interesting~\cite{eto18,Le2024}.